nichitacebotari0/FangsBuilder/README.md

 Stuff done manually:
 1. Created Service principal using az ad sp create-for-rbac with  contributor role for subscription
 2. Assigned him storage blob data contributorrole for the resource group
-3. Upload static files folders one by one to storage account using:  az storage fs directory upload -f '$web' --account-name prodstafangsbuilder -s ".\Empty.png" --recursive
+3. Upload static files folders one by one to storage account using az cli